'Graduating and learning all the things I did at UC helped me get ahead...'

-Studying towards a Bachelor of Sport Coaching with endorsements in Strength and Conditioning and Performance Analysis
+Bachelor of Sport Coaching with an endorsement in Performance Analysis

-Playing ice hockey for New Zealand is 'definitely a carnival ride' for Zoe.
-She first put on the Ice Ferns jersey at the 2014 World Championships in Asiago, Italy.
+Playing ice hockey for New Zealand was 'definitely a carnival ride' for Zoe during study at UC.
+She first put on the Ice Fernz jersey at the 2014 World Championships in Asiago, Italy.

 'When you win a game at the Worlds, they play your anthem at the end,' she says.
 'Singing that with my team was definitely a proud moment.'

-Representing her country is a huge personal achievement and has surprised Zoe by showing her just what an influence she could have on young players.
+Representing her country is a huge personal achievement and surprised Zoe by showing her just what an influence she had on young players.

 'The mum of one of the girls I used to coach told me that she cut my photo out of the paper and put it up on her wall.
 I was absolutely floored!'

-Zoe is looking forward to her first Christmas at home for several years as she normally spends her summers training overseas in places like Toronto and Banff in Canada, and Minnesota, USA.
-She enjoys the camaraderie of playing team sports.
+Zoe normally spent her summers training overseas in places like Toronto and Banff in Canada, and Minnesota, USA.
+She enjoyed the camaraderie of playing team sports.

 'The Sport Coaching degree is a lot more hands-on.
-I get to experiment and play with equipment in the lab, which is fun.
-I also enjoy being able to put my own ideas onto assignments — I get to choose what I want to go out and examine or analyse.’
+I got to experiment and play with equipment in the lab, which is fun.
+I also enjoyed being able to put my own ideas onto assignments — I got to choose what I wanted to go out and examine or analyse.’

-Zoe finds she can apply a lot of what she learns to her own training, in collaboration with her fellow students.
+Zoe found she could apply a lot of what she learned to her own training, in collaboration with her fellow students.

 ‘This all creates a friendly environment as you actually work together with the people in your class instead of sitting in a lecture room all year and still not knowing anyone.
 Not that lectures are bad..!'

-Apart from her studies, Zoe is involved with UC Sport’s Athlete Development Programme which helps student athletes with their own performance.
-It's a resource she values highly.
+Apart from her studies, Zoe was involved with UC Sport’s Athlete Development Programme which helps student athletes with their own performance.
+It's a resource she valued highly.

-'I get access to the ADP rooms in the Rec Centre, which is fantastic.
-They have assisted me with things like training plans and rehab stuff.'
+'I got access to the ADP rooms in the Rec Centre, which was fantastic.
+They assisted me with things like training plans and rehab stuff.'

 Zoe chose UC partly so she could save money by living at her home in New Brighton, but she knew it would be a good decision overall.

-‘The campus is gorgeous and I have a lot of fun here.
+‘The campus is gorgeous and I had a lot of fun there.
 I think that if you get involved in the classes you can really enjoy it.
 The lecturers are incredibly knowledgeable, outgoing and friendly.
 Most importantly they encourage you to approach them.
 They have great lab equipment and it’s surprising how much you learn by the end of the year.'